 What Is Facial Hair Transplant?

-The aims for this procedure typically varies from “filling in the spaces” in areas like the eyebrows and sideburns to creation of a thick full goatee or beard.
-It can be carried out both on areas without any hair and on areas where hair growth is thin and more fullness is desired.
+Facial hair transplants is a procedure that can help to “fill in the spaces” in areas that have sparse hair growth, like the eyebrows and sideburns.
+It can be carried out on areas where there is no hair as well as on areas where hair growth is thin and more fullness is desired.

 Are The Hairs Also Taken From The Back Of The Head?